SavedInstances/SavedInstances/README.md

 ## Usage

 SavedInstances will create a new button on the minimap, and you can use it to interact with SavedInstances just fine.
 The addon can also be displayed using a LibDataBroker-compatible display addon.
 I personally use Chocolate Bar which works quite well.
 Finally, you can bind a key or use "/si show" to open a detached window containing the display.

+### Multiple Accounts

+If you are playing with multiple WoW accounts but want to keep track of all of them, you need to use [Symlinks](https://en.wikipedia.org/wiki/Symbolic_link) on your saved variable files.